8 Social Skills for Kids: The Secret to Making Friends Easily

 Social Isolation

 Children with untreated social skill issues may find establishing and maintaining long-lasting friendships challenging.
-They could have difficulty relating to their classmates, making friends, and setting and keeping companies stable, and difficult results from this.
+They may have difficulty relating to their classmates, making friends, and maintaining stable relationships, resulting in adverse outcomes.

 Difficulty Underachievement

 Social skills depend on interactions in the classroom, participation, and successful teacher communication.
-Difficulties in these areas might hamper a child’s ability to fully participate in academic activities, contribute to conversations, and work together with classmates, potentially leading to educational underachievement.
+Difficulties in these areas may hinder a child’s ability to participate in academic activities fully, contribute to conversations, and collaborate with classmates, potentially leading to educational underachievement.

 Bullying and Victimization

 Children who have social victimization that is not addressed may be more likely to become the victims of bullying or victimization.
-They may be more susceptible to victimization and encounters due to their difficulties due to cues, making their own needs known, or developing empowering relationships.
+They may be more susceptible to victimization and encounters due to their difficulties with cues, making their own needs known, or developing empowering relationships.

 Problems with Emotion and Behaviour